 a collaboration with Mathurin Bolze

 Johanne danced for more than 12 years for Anne Teresa De Keersmaeker (Rosas) with who she still collaborates as assistant, rehearsal master reviving her work with opera de Paris Ballet, Gulbelkian Ballet, Roya danish ballet and Operaballet vlanderen.N In 1998 she created JOJI INC with Jim Clayburgh, one of the founders of New York based The Wooster Group.
 JOJI INC received an award Seine Saint Denis/ Bagnolet in Paris in 2000, tours internationally and gets praised and honoured in many countries.
-Johanne also collaborated with an extensive list of artists and producers, such as Guy Cassiers, Georges Aperghis, composer or video maker Kurt d’Haeseleer, Ictus Ensemble, Luc Bondy, opera singer Nathalie Dessay, François Sarhan, Quatuor Diotima, Sybille Wilson, Jean Francois Sivadier.
+Johanne also collaborated with an extensive list of artists such as Guy Cassiers, Georges Aperghis, composer or video maker Kurt d’Haeseleer, Ictus Ensemble, Luc Bondy, opera singer Nathalie Dessay, Quatuor Diotima, Jean Francois Sivadier.
 She has an extensive relation as a choreographer for operas.
-She founded Les Ballets Confidentiels with Ine Claes in 2013 and is now associated with the lyrical singer Eléonore Lemaire and the percussionist Richard Dubelski to perform short pieces all terrain, with no or little technic. mostly outside of the conventional scenes (gardens, houses, cafes, galeries and museums).
+She founded Les Ballets Confidentiels in 2013 and is now associated with the lyrical singer Eléonore Lemaire and the percussionist Richard Dubelski to perform short pieces all terrain, with no or little technic. mostly outside of the conventional scenes (gardens, houses, cafes, galeries and museums).

 2018 She directed her first opera with 210 kids to the music of Arhtur Lavandier « La légende du Roi Dragon» in opera de Lille & Bordeaux and will stage again 300 kids in June 23 in Lille.
 She recieved the SACD choreographic price in 2021

 photo Myriam Devriendt

 Jim Clayburgh scenographer